nathanborror/swift-ini-generated/README.md

 - ✅ **Simple API**: Easy-to-use encoder and decoder
 - ✅ **Global and Named Sections**: Support for properties before any section and in named sections
+- ✅ **Section Prefix Matching**: Retrieve all sections matching a prefix (great for git-style configs)
 - ✅ **Comments**: Support for both `;` and `#` comment styles
 - ✅ **Quoted Values**: Handle quoted strings with escape sequences
 - ✅ **Flexible Separators**: Support for both `=` and `:` as key-value separators